tayapro/gerbet-and-co/README.md

 #### Search

 Gerbet & Co includes a user-friendly offcanvas search panel, allowing customers to quickly explore products without leaving the current page.
 The search sidebar is easily accessible from the navbar and opens with a smooth transition.
 It features a simple input field with placeholder text ("Macaron, tea, or a treat...") to guide users.
-To assist discovery, curated suggestions such as Macarons and Tea are also presented as quick-access buttons, helping users find what they’re looking for with ease.
+To assist discovery, curated suggestions such as Macarons and Tea are also presented as quick-access buttons, helping users find what they're looking for with ease.

 #### Shopping Bag